How To Get Rid Of Ants In Bathroom Drain | A Complete Guide

 Identify Ant Food Sources

-Since ants constantly search for food, keep all your food safe and sealed.
+Since ants constantly search for food they can bring back to the colony, keep all your food safe and sealed.
 The bathroom drain should be free of juice or coffee because these residues attract ants.

 Pay attention to the sugary foods and clean up any spills around the bathroom and kitchen.
 Food handling should be done carefully not to attract insects.
 If the foods are sealed in airtight containers, ants cannot access them.
 The best way to prevent ant infestation is by keeping food away from them.